flycheck/flycheck/README.md

 “flymake done right” with

 - major-mode based checkers (instead of file name patterns),
-- simple declarative checker definitions (instead of init functions)
+- simple declarative checker definitions (instead of init functions),
-- ready-to-use syntax checkers for a bunch of languages (instead of broken checkers using non-existing tools)
+- ready-to-use syntax checkers for a bunch of languages (instead of broken checkers using non-existing tools),
-- a clean, concise and understandable implementation (instead of a almost 2k line mess of spaghetti code).
+- and a clean, concise and understandable implementation (instead of a almost 2k line mess of spaghetti code).

 And this is how it looks like (the color theme is [solarized-light][]):